will-44/Noldo/README.md

-# Zotero RAG — Chat with your Zotero library
+# Noldo — Chat with your Zotero librarian

 A fully local RAG (retrieval-augmented generation) pipeline that lets you ask natural-language questions about a Zotero library of scientific papers, and get